 The Corporation is not bound by the budgetary laws prescribed by the Ohio Revised Code for purely governmental entities.
-During 2015, the Corporation did not prepare an annual budget.
+The Board of Directors of the Corporation adopts an annual budget prior to the beginning of the fiscal year.
+Appropriations and subsequent amendments are approved by the Board of Directors during the year as required.
+See supplemental information.